- Brand name

 Do not store MOVALIS or any other medicine in the bathroom or near a sink.

-If your doctor tells you to stop taking it, or your tablets or capsules have passed their expiry date, ask your pharmacist what to do with any that are left over.
+If your doctor tells you to stop taking it, or your tablets have passed their expiry date, ask your pharmacist what to do with any that are left over.

 What it looks like